top of page

 RESEARCH

 My research explores how professional networking shapes and reproduces intersectional inequalities in the tech industry.
-My work appears in Gender & Society, Work and Occupations, Sex Roles, and Gender, Work and Organization, and has been recognized by the American Sociological Association and Sociologists for Women in Society.
+My work has been recognized by the American Sociological Association and Sociologists for Women in Society.

 Home: Bio